octantbio/mc4r-dms/src/README.md

 **NOTE: models are fit using glmmTMB, whose output is sensitive to the local Matrix>TMB>glmmTMB installation (see [glmmTMB/TMB/Matrix mismatches](https://glmmtmb.github.io/glmmTMB/index.html) for more details)**

-Finally, raw summary statistics are processed to compute either control normalized (Forskolin or Untreated) or chaperone-specific (Defect and Rescue) summary statistics using the following commands:
+Finally, raw summary statistics are processed to compute either control-normalized (Forskolin or Untreated) or chaperone-specific (Defect and Rescue) summary statistics using the following commands:

 ```
 Rscript src/contrast.R \